Data Leakage and Deceptive Performance: A Critical Examination of Credit Card Fraud Detection Methodologies: INTRODUCTION

 \section{INTRODUCTION}

 The rise of deep learning has profoundly transformed how we approach complex classification and regression problems.
 Given its data-hungry nature, the prevailing emphasis has been on acquiring large volumes of training data to boost model performance.
 Meanwhile, the implementation of deep learning models has become increasingly trivialized, thanks to the proliferation of high-level APIs and libraries---especially in Python---that abstract much of the underlying complexity.
-Today, even large language mode...
+Today, even large language models (LLMs) and sophisticated neural architectures can be deployed with relatively little specialized knowledge, lowering the barrier to entry for applying advanced machine learning techniques.

 However, this convenience comes at a cost.
 The focus has shifted so heavily toward automation and performance metrics that critical aspects of the modeling pipeline are often overlooked or poorly documented.
 Researchers frequently delegate key steps to automated tools, sometimes without fully understanding or reporting them.
 In doing so, we risk \textit{putting the cart before the horse}---prioritizing model tuning over foundational concerns such as data quality and preparation.